ronnielivingsince1994/gulp/docs/api/dest.md

 ## Metadata updates

-Whenever the `dest()` stream creates a file, the Vinyl object’s `mode`, `mtime`, and `atime` are compared to the created file.
-If they differ, the created file will be updated to reflect the Vinyl object’s metadata.
-If those properties are the same, or gulp doesn’t have permissions to make changes, the attempt is skipped silently.
+Whenever the `dest()` stream creates a file, the Vinyl object's `mode`, `mtime`, and `atime` are compared to the created file.
+If they differ, the created file will be updated to reflect the Vinyl object's metadata.
+If those properties are the same, or gulp doesn't have permissions to make changes, the attempt is skipped silently.

-This functionality is disabled on Windows or any other operating system that doesn’t support Node’s `process.getuid()` or `process.geteuid()` methods.
+This functionality is disabled on Windows or any other operating system that doesn't support Node's `process.getuid()` or `process.geteuid()` methods.
 This is due to Windows having unexpected results through usage of `fs.fchmod()` and `fs.futimes()`.

 **Note**: The `fs.futimes()` method internally converts `mtime` and `atime` timestamps to seconds.
 This division by 1000 may cause some loss of precision on 32-bit operating systems.